hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 <Hds::Link::Standalone @size="small" @text="Small" @icon="arrow-right" @iconPosition="trailing" @route="components" />

-Medium is the preferred size, but use a link size that best fits the UI.
+In most cases use a medium size, but use a link size that best fits the UI.

 For example: